 I had to study the monochrome cover to make out the image.
 A dragon—fangs bared, wings spread—narrowed its serpentine eyes at an armored bowman and a bearded man in a pointy hat.
 The man wore a robe with stars, comets, and crescent moons all over it, like the hat.
 He pointed a magic wand at the dragon.
 I could tell it was a magic wand, because magic—in the form of glowing blue flame and tiny stars—was shooting out of it.
 The bowman, who wore a shield slung over a shoulder, aimed an arrow at the dragon.
 The dragon sat on a mound of coins and jewelry, chests and vases, and swords that stuck out at angles.

-Inside the book, the text was small, the pages yellowed, which gave the impression of age.
+Inside the book, the text was small, the pages eggshell colored, edges tinged yellow, which gave the impression of age.
 Black and white drawings depicted medieval characters, who were armed and fighting mythic creatures or hordes of grotesque humanoid monsters.